-Many families want to visit San Diego County for various reasons, but more often then we think, many of them end up actually moving here.
-When the decisive moment comes, the most common situation is to look up for houses within a nice beach area.
+Many families want to visit San Diego County for various reasons, but more often than we think, many of them end up actually moving here.
+When the decisive moment comes, the most common situation is to look up houses within a nice beach area.
 But where exactly?
 We listed (not in order) our favorite beach towns in the great San Diego County.

-The city has a variety of restaurants, events, and different activities, making easier for you to enjoy life with friends and family without having to go too far away from home.
+The city has a variety of restaurants, events, and different activities, making it easier for you to enjoy life with friends and family without having to go too far away from home.
 There’s always something to do and a place to go.

 An interesting thing about Encinitas is that the town was just recently named among the 20 best surf towns in the world by National Geographic.
-So if you are an active surfer or wants to learn and meet local people in the water, this is definitely the perfect place to go.
+So if you are an active surfer or want to learn and meet local people in the water, this is definitely the perfect place to go.
 If are interested in learning how to surf, there are plenty of surf school option for you to choose.
 Some of them are the Leucadia Surf School, Maui Surf Academy, and Surfhouse Adventures.

 Del Mar is a beautiful beach city rich in history with a unique European charm that delights every visitor and resident.
 If you’d like to enjoy your mornings with a good breakfast and/or coffee and go for a very pleasant walk by the beach, just go to Caminho Del Mar Street by the Powerhouse Park and Seagrove Park.
 You’ll find many restaurants and coffee places along with friendly people walking around.
 By the beach, you’ll always see families having a little ‘fun time’ together, and surfers getting ready to surf.